CONSULTANT SOCIAL WORKERS

 - A protected workload and a real chance to develop outstanding practice with high potential participants.

-- Access to a high quality leadership development programme – 20 days’ training over 18 months, delivered by top practice experts.
-This includes training in motivational interviewing and social learning theory.
-You will also have the opportunity to work towards a Postgraduate Certificate in Systemic Practice (fees may apply).
+- Access to a high quality leadership development programme – 21 days’ training over 16 months, delivered by top practice experts.
+This includes training in motivational interviewing and parenting interventions.
+You will also have the opportunity to work towards a Certificate in Systemic Practice that is equivalent to a foundation year programme (fees may apply)..

 - A dedicated practice tutor who will support you and your participants throughout the year to ensure the research, theory and practice models we teach are continuously embedded into your work.